hackgvl/hackgreenville-com/CONTRIBUTING.md

 The app should now be accessible by visting `http://localhost:8000` in your browser.

-#### **Generate app key and pull events + organizations**
+#### **Generate app key and seed events + organizations**

-Once the app is running, run the following command to generate your app key:
+Once the app is running, run the following command to generate your [app encryption key](https://laravel.com/docs/10.x/encryption):

 ```bash
 php artisan key:generate
 ```

-Then, to pull events and organizations into your application, run the following to import them calling the events and organizations API:
+Then, to seed events and organizations into your application, run the following to import events and organizations from the Open Upstate API:

 ```bash
 php artisan pull:events